ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Website: Move website from GitHub Pages (<https://ucsf-hpc.github.io/wynton/>) to on-premise <https://wynton.ucsf.edu/hpc/> (2020-02-26)

 * Network: Add a Globus '{{ site.cluster.nickname }}' Endpoint for efficient, secure data transfers (ingress and egress) (2020-04-03)

+* Access: Two-factor authentication (2FA) is required for accessing the cluster (2020-10-29)

 See also [News].